Knife Handle Material - What is available?

 These materials can be taken to a very high polish, or bead blasted for a grippy handle that has an excellent texture and feeling in the hand when working in wet conditions.

 There is a great range of materials in this range, with fantastic colour combinations.
 This leads to some really interesting patterns that can be revealed as you sculpt the knife handles.
 When buying look for this pattern to be replicated on each side of the knife, it shows the care and attention from the maker when they have gone to the length to ensure that the sculpting matches each side.

 These materials go well on hunting knives, kitchen knives, pocket knives, folding knives and combat knives.

 My personal favourites are c-tek honeycomb knife scales.
-You can get amazing results with crazy colours of translucent resins that make for a really unique knife.
-C-Tek seems to be the marmite of the knife world, but I think its fantastic.
+You can get amazing results with crazy colours of translucent resins that make for a unique knife.
+C-Tek seems to be the marmite of the knife world, but I think it's fantastic.